StephenOTT/camunda-data-encryption-rsa/README.md

             camunda/camunda-bpm-platform:tomcat-7.8.0
 ```

-The rsaEncrypt.js script is setup to load the public and private keys using paths provided by the `BPM_PUBLIC_KEY` and `BPM_PRIVATE_KEY` environment variables.
+The rsaEncrypt.js and rsaSignedObject.js script is setup to load the public and private keys using paths provided by the `BPM_PUBLIC_KEY` and `BPM_PRIVATE_KEY` environment variables.

 ## Docker-Compose